rakeshpraneeth/KrpAppsPrivacyPolicy/README.md

     improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.</p>
 <p>The terms used in this Privacy Policy have the same meanings as in my Terms and Conditions,
-    which is accessible at Infotainment, unless otherwise defined in this Privacy Policy.</p>
+    which is accessible at App, unless otherwise defined in this Privacy Policy.</p>

 <p><strong>Information Collection and Use</strong></p>
 <p>For a better experience while using my Service, I may require you to provide me with certain